My near philosophical musings about the world in general its problems and possible ways out.

 8. Rule based decision making - a new idea at all?

-So is this a groundbreaking, revolutionary new idea?
+So is this a ground-breaking, revolutionary new idea?
 Not at all – to start with the conclusion right at the beginning.
 It is so evident that there can be no doubt.
 It probably all started with the codification of law.
 The Code of Hammurabi for example dates back to 1790 BC and it might even not be the earliest attempt to replace arbitrary court decisions by the rule of law – just among the best documented and most comprehensive ones.
 It is pre-faced by the poetic words “Anu and Bel called by name me, Hammurabi, the exalted prince, who feared God, to bring about the rule of righteousness in the land, to destroy the wicked and the evil-doers; …”.

 Quite a bit later Aristotle is quoted with "It is more proper that law should govern than any one of the citizens".
 The “modern” version of a civil code, the Corpus Iuris Civilis ("Body of Civil Law"), emerged already 529 to 534 under Eastern Roman Emperor Justinian I. The concept of codification took a further boost during the 17th and 18th centuries AD, as an expression of both natural law and the ideas of the Enlightenment.
 It was the common belief at this time that all spheres of life could be dealt with in a conclusive system based on human rationality, following from the experience of the early codifications of Roman law during the Roman Empire.
 The so called “common law countries” of the United Kingdom and Ireland and Scandinavia however remained untouched by the codification movement.